open-sdg/open-sdg/docs/configuration.md

 ### frontpage_instructions

 _Optional_: This setting can control the instructions that appear on the front page.
+This setting is only used in the `frontpage` layout.

 ```nohighlight
 frontpage_instructions: Click on each goal for Australian statistics for Sustainable Development Goal global indicators.